appsecnz/appsecnz.github.io/conference/sponsorship.md

 **65" TVs:** The venue's A/V support team can provide 65" HDMI-compatible displays on rolling stands, for use in sponsor exhibition booths.
 The cost is $395 each, which includes use of the display during the main conference (Friday and Saturday), delivery/pick-up, and on-site setup.
 Platinum and Gold Sponsor booths can accommodate two (2) displays, while Silver/Bronze Sponsor booths can accommodate one (1).

 **Projector and Screen:** There is a permanently installed projector and screen, located in one corner of the Sponsor Exhibition Area.
 The option is available (on a first-in, first-served basis) for one Gold Sponsor to reserve that corner booth and use the projector and screen during the main conference (Friday and Saturday).
 The cost for this option is $450.

+## COVID-19 Contingencies

+Our event planning is operating in the confident outlook that Auckland (and, hopefully, all of New Zealand) will be at Alert Level 1 in February 2021.
+Despite that confidence, we are making plans to keep things moving if we're wrong.

+In the event Auckland is at COVID Alert Level 2 or higher at the time of the conference, it is our plan to convert the event to a fully online presentation, via live streaming.
+We also intend to follow the example of other recent conferences, and deliver attendee packs (t-shirts, tote bags, promotional materials, etc.) to them via post - to that end, a portion of the catering budget will be redirected to packing and shipping those items.

+Given a change in Alert Level can occur with little notice, and owing to the cancellation policies applying to many conference expenses, we anticipate some funds will be 'sunk' in fees for services we're unable to use - possibly including A/V and other charges related to Sponsor Exhibition booths.
+If we are forced to cancel the in-person event, we'll refund any portion of the Exhibition booth fee and optional A/V charges (see above) we're able to recover, up to 100%.

 ## A La Carte Sponsorship Opportunities